-In September 2021 the College had not recruited sufficient 16-18 funded students to meet its recruitment target as set out in the financial plan created in July 2021.
-This means that the corresponding grant funding for the following year, 2022-2023 will be some £800,000 lower than had been anticipated in that plan.
-In isolation, this would place considerable pressure on the finances for that year, especially as pay and non-pay expenditure continues to increase.
-However, this drop in funding is mitigated by some additional sources of income and reduced staffing costs.
+In September 2022 the College had not recruited sufficient 16-18 funded students to meet its recruitment target as set out in the financial plan created in July 2022.
+This meant that the corresponding grant funding for the following year, 2023-2024 would have been some £871,000 lower than had been anticipated in that plan.
+Without mitigating actions, this would place considerable pressure on the finances for that year, especially as pay and non-pay expenditure continues to increase.
+However, senior managers and governors are implementing a revised financial plan that incorporates savings plans and organisational changes intended to place the College into a sustainable financial position base upon a new assumption for 16-18 student numbers of between 1,000 and 1,100 on a recurring basis.